mywinchester/XUF208-Breakout-Board/readme.md

 ## About fabrication files

 Folder Gerber include **gerber files** and **NC drill files**.
-If your manufacturer using other format or setting fabrication files, you should not be use those files.
+If your manufacturer using other format or setting for fabrication files, you should not be use those files.

 Gerber files are exported using the following settings:
 * Unit: Inches
 * Format: 2:5
-* Output Layout: All plot layers, except:
+* Output Layout: Plot all layers, except:
     * Mechanical 13
     * Mechanical 15
     * Mechanical 16